Kishore4949/Course_INF-502/PA1.md

  ```
     where i is starting index of the continuous sequence
   ### Benefits
-  1. I got these two approaches and I can use where needed.
+  1. I got these two approaches and I can use these approaches where ever needed.
   2. I learnt different logics and functions by solving this question.

 * [link to the problem](https://github.com/Kishore4949/INF-502/blob/main/DNA_sequence.py)